laubscher-lab/PDL-framework/PDL_context.md

 - DN deposited on HAL — Ouvrage.
 Status: En modération.
 - Email sent to Alexandre Arbey (arbey@in2p3.fr) and Jérémy Auffinger (j.auffinger@ipnl.in2p3.fr), IP2I Lyon, requesting confrontation of M*_PDL = 5.706×10¹⁴ g
   against Fermi-LAT IGRB data using BlackHawk + Isatis.
-Subject: "A parameter-free PBH evaporation threshold prediction testable with BlackHawk and Isatis."
 - H3 / Indifférence Lemma discussed: confirmed that H3 is not an open problem in the causal chain (resolved by D42), and that its necessity follows from the absence of any discriminating structure in the PDL framework (ontological argument complementary to D42 proof).